asu-iris/course_robotics/lec19/control_overview.md

 where $\boldsymbol{K}_{r}$ is a $(n \times n)$ diagonal matrix, typically much greater than identity.
-Let $\boldsymbol{\tau}_{m}$ denotes the vector of the actuator driving torques, based on principle of virtual work, one has the following transmission between motor torque and joint torque:
+Let $\boldsymbol{\tau}_{m}$ denotes the vector of the motor driving torques, based on principle of virtual work, one has the following transmission between motor torque and joint input torque:

 $$\label{equ.transmission_model2}
 \boldsymbol{\tau}_{m}=\boldsymbol{K}_{r}^{-1} \boldsymbol{\tau}$$

-## Electric Motor (DC) Model
+## Electric Motor Model

+For a direct current (DC) motor, we have the following model:

 $$\label{equ.dc_model}
     \begin{aligned}